The Best Cheap Ellipticals

 Our Picks for Best Cheap Elliptical Machines

 The Horizon EX-59 puts its energy into the right things.
-While this elliptical shrinks most characteristic features — handles, programming, even dimensions — they're all well-designed and refreshingly functional.
-The ride was surprisingly smooth on this machine, better than we experienced on some ellipticals at higher prices.
-We felt a slight grind when pedaling the Schwinn and the Nautilus, but the Horizon simply glides as you move.
-It's a subtle difference that you might not initially notice if you weren't testing a handful of ellipticals, but the longer we spent on these machines, the more we appreciated the smoother glide.
+While this elliptical shrinks most characteristic features — handles, programming, even dimensions — each one is well-designed and refreshingly functional.
+The ride was surprisingly smooth on this machine, even better than some higher-priced picks.
+While we felt a slight grind pedaling the Schwinn and the Nautilus, the Horizon simply glides.
+It's a subtle difference that you might not initially notice, but the longer we spent on these machines, the more we appreciated the Horizon's seamless strides.

-The Horizon's console was nice, too.
+The Horizon's console proved its worth over time, too.
 The small, lime green screen features just a few essential metrics — time, calories, progress.
 The crystal clear readings give nothing but the information we were looking for.
 A pleasant surprise after seeing so many that are chock-full of scrolling messages, flashing lights, and extraneous info.

 A lot of low-cost ellipticals don’t give your heart rate numerically, but instead translate it directly into a bar chart of heart rate zones.
 That can be helpful in its own way, but we loved that the Horizon serves up the raw data.
-Knowing how individualized people’s fitness goals are we much preferred the Horizon’s specificity rather than the other models’ mysteriously calculated estimation.
+People bring individualized fitness goals to the table, and to better serve those needs, we much preferred the Horizon’s specific digits over other models’ mysteriously calculated estimations.

-When we checked our heart rate, we found we were working hard.
+And when we checked our heart rate, we found we were working hard.
 With just ten resistance levels (most ellipticals run up to 25), we jumped on the Horizon for our first workout expecting a max intensity cut in half.
-In fact, the upper levels on the Horizon are grueling — the same skiing-through-peanut-butter feeling we got on ellipticals that give their resistance higher numbers.
-Here again, Horizon doesn’t brag about its power, but it’s there.
+In fact, the upper levels on the Horizon are grueling — the same skiing-through-peanut-butter feeling we got on ellipticals that label their resistance with higher numbers.
+Here again, Horizon may not brag about its power, but it’s there.